 In recent years my practice has moved from swift, high impact art to subtle works that challenge their audience.

 Originally challenging my creation and perception of still life scenes, through in-depth self-analysis, self-portraiture emerged as the centre of my practice.
 Through edits and manipulating context I investigate turning the personal/alien into the universal/relatable.
 Having past lived experience of psychosis a ruthless self-review had to be approached objectively and my work adapted with new mediums to progress: developing with every success and useful failure.
 Living the reception and response to psychosis by others lead to a fascination of sociology, history and politics.
-I have never been dangerous, I am classed as “highly functioning”, I am intelligent with highly regarded institution Distinction degrees, I have travelled through my work, won awards, and I am positive and sociable – yet people meet me and say “I would never have guessed you were…..”.
+I have never been dangerous, I am classed as “highly functioning”, I have first class degrees from the top institutions in art and design in the world, I have travelled through my work, won awards, and I am positive and sociable – yet people meet me and say “I would never have guessed you were…..”.

 Activism moved into my work in a quiet form that reflects the communities it references.
 Moving from the unavoidable prejudiced narcissism of self-portraiture to the notion of the unheard community lead me to revisit collaboration, but raised the issue of a potential bias if kept to a solely psychotic perception.
 Rooting out bias through research methods and a varied team of collaborators I can offer a truthful perspective.
 Removing agenda and offering pure unaffected experience allows a viewer to take the perspective to do with what they will.
 It is an oxymoron of bringing social activism into a work while abandoning judgement or leading opinions – this allows for enabling empathy to challenge imposed dogma.